 By sharing his experience and expertise through digital products, online training, and a membership site, Eric is creating multiple sources of scalable, recurring income, which is helping him free himself from the inherent limitations that come with running a freelance consulting practice.

 In most cases, reducing the limits your business places on you will result in a better work/life balance.
-It will also free up more time and energy to do more of the things you love like travel, hobbies and enjoying time with family and friends.
+It will also free up more time and energy to do more of the things you love like travel, hobbies and enjoying time with friends and family.

 We sincerely hope Eric's story will inspire you and that you'll start doing similar things in your business.